nightwatchjs/nightwatch-docs/guide/mobile-app-testing/commands.md

 ### Contexts

 A single application can have multiple contexts such as web view or native app.
-Managing contexts would be essential for some flows such as `Authentication`
+Managing contexts would be essential for some flows such as `Authentication`, which may load a web view in your native app.

 #### Get Context